The Fed is ready to move faster on interest rates - KRDO

 Between a strong US labor market, which has seen the unemployment rate fall to a new pandemic-era low of 3.6%, and inflation climbing to a 40-year high, the Fed needs to “move expeditiously,” Fed Chairman Jerome Powell said during a conference last month.

+The central bankers are also cautious about any further price increases due to Russia’s invasion of Ukraine.
+“By leading to higher energy and food prices, weighing on consumer sentiment, and contributing to tighter financial conditions, the invasion also negatively affected the growth outlook,” the minutes said.

 Following the more moderate rate increase in March, expectations for a steeper hike at the May meeting have risen.
-According to the CME’s FedWatch Tool, market expectations for a 50-basis point increase are above 75%.
+According to the CME’s FedWatch Tool, market expectations for a 50 basis point increase are above 75%.
+Expectations inched higher still after the minutes were released Wednesday.

-Other central bank officials have also said they would be open to raising interest rates faster since the initial increase last month.
+Other central bank officials have also said they would be open to raising interest rates faster since the initial increase last month, including Philadelphia Fed President Patrick Harker.

+The Fed said it is also getting ready to shrink down its massive balance sheet, which got bloated during the pandemic stimulus program.
+The Fed could reduce its Treasury and mortgage-backed security holdings by as much as $95 billion per month starting in May, a faster pace than in previous tightening cycles.

+Wall Street was displeased to hear the Fed’s increasingly worried tone about inflation.
+Investors sold off stocks, with the Dow falling 200 points, or 0.6%.
+The broader S&P 500 fell 1% and the Nasdaq Composite tumbled 2.1%.

 The-CNN-Wire